 Next up, our most favorite low maintenance baby: The Air Plant

-This is a Jumbo Xerographica and you can buy them on our site.
+This is a Jumbo Xerographica.
 They are AMAZING and I'm going to give them 4.75 Black Thumbs because there is one little "trick" with them.
 All these beautiful plants need is some bright indirect light and a bath.
 Yes, you read that correctly, they need a B.A.T.H. (no bubbles or chardonnay required).
 Since they have no root system and they live (as the name implies) in the air and without soil, they need to be soaked in a warm bath for about 30 minutes every other week.
 If it's winter and the air in your space is really dry, you can mist them a little in between soakings.
 The only "trick" with these beauties is that once they soak, you need to place them on a towel face down so the water runs out of the base of the plant.
 They can suffer from base rot so you want to be sure she's dry- inside and out- before you put her back in her place of honor.

 They will bloom if they're happy so, you can use that bloom as kind of a confirmation of your relationship with this new plant.
 You can decorate to your heart's content with these lovers.
 They can hang from the wall or the ceiling.
 They can top your favorite old candlesticks you're forever forgetting to buy tapers for.
 They can really live anywhere there is indirect light!
 Don't place them in a super bright window, that's too much light!
 Remember, the glass on your windows acts like a magnifying glass!